Equality and Relationship

 (If you checked 'Yes', this chapter is for you.)

 Let's meet Jerry.
-We see her as an open-minded woman, educated, has a job, and she says what is on her mind, a strong woman who shares her feelings openly, surrounded by friends from both genders, and is living a great love story
+We see her as a strong woman, educated and career-driven, who says what is on her mind, shares her feelings openly, is surrounded by friends of both genders, and is living a great love story.

 Based on this, my first read is that she is: (Check all that apply)